polyquantique/haarpy/README.md

 <br>

-Haarpy is a Python library for the symbolic calculation of [Weingarten functions](https://en.wikipedia.org/wiki/Weingarten_function) and related averages of ensembles of unitary matrices under the [Haar measure](https://pennylane.ai/qml/demos/tutorial_haar_measure): these include the [classical compact groups](https://arxiv.org/abs/math-ph/0609050) namely the orthogonal, unitary and (complex-)symplectic groups, as well as the circular orthogonal and symplectic orthogonal ensembles.
+Haarpy is a Python library for the symbolic calculation of [Weingarten functions](https://en.wikipedia.org/wiki/Weingarten_function) and related averages of matrix ensembles under their [Haar measure](https://pennylane.ai/qml/demos/tutorial_haar_measure): these include the [classical compact groups](https://arxiv.org/abs/math-ph/0609050) namely the orthogonal, unitary and (complex-)symplectic groups, as well as the circular orthogonal and symplectic orthogonal ensembles.

 ## Haarpy in action